splAcharya/splAcharya/README.md

 - 💬 Ask me about Machine Learning / Deep Learning / Embedded Systems

 <p>
 I love programming , be it software or hardware.
 I am currently pursuing Master’s degree in Computer Science.

-I also have a Bachelor’s degree in Computer Engineering.
+In my graduate school coursework, I enjoy distributed systems programming the most.
+Outside of college and work, I am doing certifications and projects to learn how Machine Learning can be used to solve problems in Computer Vision and Natural Language Processing areas.

 As part of my master’s degree, I am currently researching Automated text summarization using natural language processing techniques and unsupervised machine learning algorithms.

-Currently I work at Eden Medical, Inc as an embedded computer vision intern, where I am developing containerized systems for medical image (diabetic foot ulcers) analysis which is deployed on edge device (jetson nano).
-This includes use of tools such as ImageJ, open-cv (for image processing) and tensorflow-Keras (for semantic segmentation and landmark detection).
+Currently I work at Eden Medical, Inc as an embedded software engineer for computer vision applications, where I am developing containerized systems for medical image (diabetic foot ulcers) analysis which is deployed on edge device (jetson nano).
+This includes use of tools such as ImageJ, open-cv (for image processing) and tensorflow-Keras (for object-detection, landmark detection and semantic segmentation).

-Outside of college and work, I am doing certifications and projects to learn how Machine Learning can be used to solve problems in Computer Vision and Natural Language Processing areas.

 I am also quite familiar with embedded systems as well.
 As part of my undergraduate computer engineering program, I have developed several systems that use Microcontrollers, FPGA(Verilog) and SOC.
 Most of my embedded systems projects focused on developing digital signal processing applications.
 </p>